 Gyda M. Sindre and Matthew Whiting will be chairing the Politics After War Section at the ECPR General Conference on 4-7 September 2019.
 The conference will be held at the University of Wrocław, Poland.
-Call for papers and panels is now open, with a deadline of 18 February 2019.

 Political Dynamics After Civil War